-Alas, worrying and stressing does not help solve problems.
+Alas, worrying and stressing do not help solve problems.
 Stress weakens our immune system.
 It makes us more susceptible to infection and other health problems.
 Furthermore. a chronic state of sympathetic fight-flight stress response state undermines the natural braking system of our parasympathetic – vagus nerve.

-Leading to low vagal tone.
+Leading to a low vagal tone.
 The activity of the vagus nerve is referred to as vagal tone.

 When our fight-flight sympathetic nervous system revs up to deal with a perceived threat, the vagus nerve initiates a relaxation response, by releasing acetylcholine which counteracts the stress hormones cortisol and adrenaline.

-Low vagal tone means our vagus nerve has lost its ability to respond efficiently to counteract the stress-response of fight-flight.
+Low vagal tone means our vagus nerve has lost its ability to respond efficiently to counteract the stress response of fight-flight.

 The Vagus Nerve – Two-Way Information Highway

 The tenth cranial nerve or vagus nerve is the body’s two-way information highway.
-Vagus in Latin means ‘wandering’ since it is the longest cranial nerve connecting the brain stem, neck, ears, and tongue to the heart and lungs, abdomen and down to the colon.
+Vagus in Latin means ‘wandering’ since it is the longest cranial nerve connecting the brain stem, neck, ears, and tongue to the heart and lungs, abdomen, and down to the colon.